-Opioid overdose continues to be the leading cause of accidental death in the United States so having and knowing how to use a Narcan kit could mean the difference between life and death.
+Opioid overdoses continue to be the leading cause of accidental deaths in the United States so having and knowing how to use a Narcan kit could mean the difference between life and death.
 Narcan kits hold the potential to save lives by reversing the effects of a known or suspected opioid overdose in minutes.
 There are numerous community and government-sponsored programs that provide both Narcan kits and anti-overdose training.

 Narcan is the trade name for the medication Naloxone.
-This life-saving medication reverses an overdose from opioids, including heroin, fentanyl, and prescription opioid medications.
-Narcan is the number one most dispensed Naloxone and it is a nasal spray.
+This life-saving medication reverses an overdose of opioids, including heroin, fentanyl, and prescription opioid medications.
+Narcan is the number one most dispensed Naloxone, and it is a nasal spray.
 Naloxone is safe and easy to use, and having a Narcan kit can prevent brain damage and death by overdose if used properly and timely.

 How To Use a Narcan Kit

-Although kits may vary, they will always include Naloxone (Narcan) and instructions, and sometimes include gloves and a breathing shield.
-Narcan kits are needle-free, but other forms of Naloxone can and have been administered intramuscularly (into the muscle) or intravenously (into the veins) by health care professionals when treating an overdose.
-There is also an auto-injector Naloxone, which is a prefilled device that injects medication into the outer thigh.
+Although kits may vary, they will always include Naloxone (Narcan) and instructions and sometimes include gloves and a breathing shield.
+Narcan kits are needle-free, but other forms of Naloxone can and have been administered intramuscularly (into the muscle) or intravenously (into the veins) by healthcare professionals when treating an overdose.
+There is also an auto-injector, Naloxone, a prefilled device injecting medication into the outer thigh.
 Narcan requires no assembly as it is ready to use and was developed to be used at home without the need for any medical training.
 Narcan has a comprehensive instruction manual located on its website.

 Recognizing the Signs of an Overdose